PrinceDiablo/ClinicDB/README.md

 Video overview: <URL HERE>

 ## Scope

+- **Why this database exists**
-The purpose of this database is to manage the core operations of a **clinic with an integrated pharmacy and diagnostic lab system**.
+  - The goal is to build one system that can handle the daily work of a clinic, pharmacy, and lab.
+  - In many places, these systems are split up: one for appointments, another for prescriptions, another for stock.
+  - This design combines all of that into one database so doctors, staff, and patients can all be connected.

+- **What’s included**
-It supports patients, doctors, staff, pharmacies, labs, and products while ensuring proper audit, licensing, and inventory management.
+  - **People**: patients, doctors, staff, and pharmacy buyers.

-**In scope**:
-- Entities: clinics, pharmacies, labs, distributors, product manufacturers.
+  - **Organizations**: clinics, pharmacies, labs, distributors, and companies that make products.
-- People: patients, doctors, staff, buyers.
-- Healthcare operations: appointments, prescriptions, lab tests, sales, purchases, inventory.
-- Administrative details: user profiles, authentication, documents, staff logs, licences.

-**Out of scope**:
-- Detailed insurance and billing integrations.
-- Real-time IoT devices (lab machines, biometric attendance).
+  - **Workflows**: booking appointments, writing prescriptions, selling and buying medicines, ordering tests, recording results, and tracking staff attendance.
+  - **Extra details**: licences, government IDs, certificates, and bank details.
+  - **Records**: purchases, sales, stock changes, and logs.

+- **What’s not included**
+  - Insurance or claim systems.
-- Full HR systems beyond attendance, salaries, and reviews.
+  - Full accounting like profits, losses, or taxes beyond simple rates.
-- Advanced pharmacy analytics or AI-driven diagnosis.
+  - Hospital in-patient care such as admissions, surgeries, or wards.
+  - Hardware connections like lab machines or biometric scanners.
+  - Video calls, payments, or other telemedicine features.

+---

 ## Functional Requirements

-**Users should be able to**:
-- Register and authenticate.
+- **Doctors**
-- Record and manage patients, doctors, staff.
-- Schedule appointments and maintain doctor time slots.
+  - Add their available time slots for patients.
+  - Make sure no two slots overlap.
-- Issue prescriptions with medicines and tests.
+  - Write prescriptions with medicines and tests.
+  - Add reports for tests once results are ready.

+- **Patients**
+  - Register in the system.
+  - Book appointments with doctors.
+  - Receive prescriptions.
+  - Buy medicines either with a prescription or over the counter.
+  - Get lab tests done when prescribed.

+- **Staff**
+  - Apply for jobs through their user profile.
+  - Work at different entities (clinic, pharmacy, lab).
+  - Check in for attendance.
+  - Have all changes to their records stored in logs for safety.

+- **Pharmacy**
-- Record lab test orders, reports, and statuses.
+  - Record purchases from suppliers.
-- Manage products (medicines, surgicals, OTC) and compositions.
+  - Keep details of purchases in headers and line items.
+  - Record sales to patients (linked to prescriptions) or to walk-in buyers.
+  - Keep stock up to date with ledgers and adjustments.
-- Track pharmacy purchases, sales (Rx and OTC), inventory, and stock adjustments.
+  - Stop sales if stock is not enough.
-- Maintain licences, documents, and audit logs.

-**Beyond scope**:
+- **Lab**
+  - Store a list of available tests.
+  - Record when doctors prescribe a test.
+  - Track the test process from “ordered” to “done.”
+  - Save reports once doctors review them.

+- **Outside the scope**
-- Handling online payments.
+  - Handling money directly (like payments).
-- Multi-currency financial accounting.
-- AI-based recommendations.
+  - Complicated HR features such as performance reviews.
+  - Big medical research or advanced genetic testing.

+---

 ## Representation

 ### Entities

-The main entities are:
-- **entities**: general-purpose organizations (clinic, pharmacy, lab, distributor, company).
-  - Attributes: `id`, `name`, `kind_id`, `ownership`, `status`, `address`.
+- **Entities**
+  - Stores all types of organizations: clinics, pharmacies, labs, distributors, companies.
+  - Each one has a type (`kind`) and details like ownership, address, and licence.

+- **Kinds**
+  - Tells what type of entity something is, like “Clinic” or “Pharmacy.”

+- **User details**
+  - Stores information about people: name, gender, DOB, phone, etc.
+  - Connected to:
+    - `authenticate_users` for logins.
+    - `gov_documents` for IDs.
+    - `education_certificates` for qualifications.
-- **kinds**: type classification for entities.
+    - `bank_details` for payment info.

+- **Staff**
+  - Links users to entities where they work.
+  - Has role, salary, status, and join date.
+  - Only allows valid roles with a `CHECK`.

+- **Doctors**
-- **user_details**: core user profiles.
+  - Special type of user with medical details.
-- **authenticate_users**: credentials for login.
+  - Has specialization, registration number, and consultation fee.
-- **staff**: linked to both user and entity, includes role, salary, status.
+  - Linked to time slots and appointments.

-- **doctors**: medical practitioners with specialization and registration.
+- **Patients**
+  - Users who register for clinic services.

-- **patients**: clinic-registered users.
+- **Products**
-- **products**: medicines and other pharmacy items.
+  - Medicines and other pharmacy items.
+  - Linked to their active ingredients (compositions).
+  - Appear in prescriptions, sales, purchases, and stock tables.

+- **Tests**
+  - Medical investigations (blood test, X-ray, etc.).
+  - Linked to prescribed tests and test records.

+- **Operational tables**
+  - **Appointments**: connect patients, doctors, and time slots.
+  - **Prescriptions**: connect doctors and patients, list products and tests.
+  - **Purchases**: bring in products through purchase headers and lines.
+  - **Sales**: products go out, linked to prescriptions or OTC buyers.
+  - **Inventory ledger/adjustments**: record stock changes over time.

+- **Data Types and Constraints** :
+  - `INTEGER`
+    - Used for IDs and numeric values such as salary, price, quantity, and tax rate.
+    - Also used for **time values** (like doctor time slots or attendance times) as this makes it easier to compare, sort, and calculate durations.
+  - `TEXT`
+    - Used for names, notes, and other descriptive fields.
+    - Also used for **dates** (like birth dates, appointment dates, and join dates).
+  - `CHECK` rules
+    - Enforce controlled values for fields such as gender, staff role, or entity status.
+  - `UNIQUE` rules
+    - Prevent duplicate values in critical places, like licence numbers or doctor + time slot combinations.
-- **tests**: lab investigations.
+  - **Triggers**
-- **appointments**, **prescriptions**, **sales**, **purchases** as operational records.

-**Types and constraints**:
-- Text used for descriptive attributes, with `CHECK` for controlled values (e.g., role, status, gender).
-- Integers for identifiers, fees, salaries, rates.
-- Triggers enforce consistency (no overlapping doctor slots, soft deletes, stock checks).
+    - Maintain correctness by automating business rules.
+    - For example, they stop overlapping doctor slots, prevent sales without enough stock, and automatically update the inventory ledger.

 ### Relationships

 ![ER Diagram](images\clinic-er-diagram.png)

-Key relationships:
+### Key relationships:

+- **Entities ↔ Kinds**
-- `entities` ↔ `kinds`: one kind classifies many entities.
+  - One kind (like “Pharmacy”) can have many entities.

-- `entities` ↔ `licences`: one entity may hold multiple licences.
-- `user_details` ↔ `staff`, `doctors`, `patients`: a person may act in different roles.
-- `doctors` ↔ `doctor_time_slots` ↔ `appointments`: manage consultations.
+- **Licences**
+  - Entities can store many licences for legal use.

-- `patients` ↔ `appointments` ↔ `doctors`: capture clinic interactions.
+- **Users ↔ Roles**
+  - One user can be a patient, staff member, or doctor.

+- **Staff**
+  - Work at entities.
+  - Have attendance records.
+  - All changes get logged for tracking.

+- **Doctors**
+  - Have time slots.
+  - Patients book appointments in those slots.
+  - Doctors issue prescriptions to patients.

+- **Prescriptions**
+  - Can list both medicines and tests.
+  - Medicines connect to stock and sales.
+  - Tests connect to labs and test records.

+- **Pharmacy**
+  - Buys products from suppliers.
+  - Sells products to patients.
+  - Stock auto-updates through triggers.

+- **Labs**
-- `prescriptions` ↔ `products`/`tests`: capture prescribed items/tests.
+  - Handle prescribed tests.
-- `tests` ↔ `test_records`: record lab processing and reports.
-- `products` ↔ `purchase_lines`/`sales`/`inventory_ledger`: manage pharmacy flow.
+  - Test records connect back to doctors, patients, and labs.

+---

 ## Optimizations

-- **Unique indexes** on critical identifiers (`licence_no`, `doctor_id+slot`, etc.) ensure integrity.
-- **Views** for common queries:
+- **Indexes**
+  - Speed up joins on foreign keys.
-  - Doctor schedules with capacity.
+  - Stop duplicate time slots with `(doctor_id, slot)`.
+  - Speed up queries on purchases and sales with composite indexes.

+- **Views**
+  - `view_doctor_schedule`: shows doctor's weakly schedule.
-  - Upcoming appointments.
+  - `view_upcoming_appointments`: quick list of all future appointments.
-  - Prescription histories.
+  - `view_patient_prescription_history`: shows every prescription a patient got.
+  - `view_stock_by_batch`: shows current inventory.
+  - `view_low_stock`: flags items running out.
-  - Current stock, low stock, expiring batches.
+  - `view_expiring_batches_30d`: warns about expiring products.
-  - Lab test statuses.
-  - Staff check-ins.
+  - `view_lab_test_status`: lists all tests and their progress.
+  - `view_staff_checked_in_today`: quick view of staff attendance.

-- **Triggers** enforce business rules:
+- **Triggers**
-  - Soft deletes with audit logs.
-  - Time slot overlap prevention.
+  - Auto-log staff changes (insert, update, delete).
+  - Block overlapping doctor slots.
-  - Inventory ledger synchronization from purchases, sales, and adjustments.
+  - Update inventory automatically when purchases, sales, or adjustments happen.
+  - Stop sales if there is not enough stock.

+---

 ## Limitations

-- Financial handling is minimal (only rates/MRPs, no profit/loss or taxes beyond `tax_rate`).
-- Roles are fixed (staff roles and doctor specialties are predefined).
+- **Finance**
+  - Only records prices, discounts, and taxes.
+  - No full accounting or multi-currency support.

+- **Roles**
+  - Fixed list of roles with a `CHECK`.
+  - No complex job hierarchies.

+- **Billing**
+  - Only pharmacy sales tracked.
-- Patient billing and insurance workflows are not modeled.
+  - No hospital billing or insurance integration.

-- Complex hospital features (in-patient admissions, nursing care, multi-branch networks) are excluded.
+- **Labs**
+  - Only single tests supported.
+  - No grouped panels or advanced result formats.
+  - No lab machine connections.

+---